bunkerity/bunkerweb/README.md

 **This integration is still in beta, please fill an issue if you find a bug or have an idea on how to improve it.**

-Using bunkerized-nginx in Docker Swarm cluster requires a shared folder accessible from both managers and workers (anything like NFS, GlusterFS, CephFS or even SSHFS will work).
+Using bunkerized-nginx in a Kubernetes cluster requires a shared folder accessible from the nodes (anything like NFS, GlusterFS, CephFS or even SSHFS will work).
 The bunkerized-nginx-autoconf acts as an Ingress Controller and connects to the k8s API to get cluster events and generate a new configuration when it's needed.
 Once the configuration is generated, the Ingress Controller sends a reload order to the bunkerized-nginx instances running in the cluster.

 <img src="https://github.com/bunkerity/bunkerized-nginx/blob/dev/docs/img/kubernetes.png?raw=true" />